antonrh/anydi/docs/usage.md

 @di.inject
-def handler(service: Service = pyxdi.dep) -> None:
+def handler(service: Service = dep) -> None:
     print(f"Hello, from service `{service.name}`")
 ```

-Note that the service argument in the handler function has been given a default value of pyxdi.dep.
+Note that the service argument in the handler function has been given a default value of `dep` mark.
 This is done so that `PyxDI` knows which dependency to inject when the handler function is called.

 Once the dependencies have been injected, the function can be called as usual, like so: